 Thank you for your interest in Chicago-Kent's LL.M. programs.
 If you are interested in applying for any of our programs, the application procedures are as follows:

 - Applicants must complete an online application.
 You will need to create an account in the IIT applicant portal.
-Please make sure to select "graduate application" when starting your application in the applicant portal.
+Please make sure to select "Chicago-Kent College of Law" when starting your application in the applicant portal.

 - Two letters of recommendation are required.
 The recommendation letters will enable us to assess the applicant's capacity for advanced legal study.
 Applicants can request a recommendation letter from their references via email by adding the references' contact email address in the applicant portal.